-Patients with familial Down syndrome have 46 chromosomes, including two normal copies of chromosome 21 and a Robertsonian translocation with material from chromosome 21
+Patients with familial Down syndrome have 46 chromosomes, including two regular copies of chromosome 21 and a Robertsonian translocation with material from chromosome 21

-Familial Down patients usually inherit the translocation chromosome from an unaffected parent, which has only 45 chromosomes, including the Robertsonian chromosome and a normal copy of chromosome 21.
+Familial Down patients usually inherit the translocation chromosome from an unaffected parent, with only 45 chromosomes, including the Robertsonian chromosome and a standard copy of chromosome 21.